7. Modeling Evolutionary Systems

 From: Grueter, C. C., Qi, X., Zinner, D., Bergman, T., Li, M., Xiang, Z., ... & Swedell, L. (2020).
 Multilevel organisation of animal sociality.
 Trends in ecology & evolution, 35(9), 834-847.

 I further emphasized hybrid systems which try to model both the self-organizing and selective mechanisms of biological systems, and can therefore offer a more complete understanding of evolutionary systems.
-These memory-based, selected self-organizing systems, follow a view of evolutionary systems based on the semiotic closure of genotype-phenotype maps [Pattee & Raczaszek-Leonardi, 2012], which are rather open to control [Rocha, 2000] and prone to be organized in multiple scales of interaction (multi-level complex networks) [Pattee, 1973].
+These memory-based, selected self-organizing systems, follow a view of evolutionary systems based on the semiotic closure of genotype-phenotype maps [Pattee & Raczaszek-Leonardi, 2012], which are rather open to control [Rocha, 2000] and prone to be organized in multiple scales of interaction (multi-level complex networks) [Pattee, 1973; Wilson, 2019].
 For practical applications, I showed approaches aiming at the introduction of non-deterministic, self-organizing, developmental steps between genotype and phenotype such as the evolution of boolean/neural networks encoded through L-System rules in a genetic algorithm.
 Also discussed were models capable of emergent computation by coupling genetic algorithms to cellular automata in order to have the latter solve non-trivial tasks, and the dynamics of adaptative immunity that harnesses a "private" natural selection of lymphocytes in vertebrates.

 The understanding of the relative importance the two basic categories of organization in artificial systems introduces a very powerful way to study the relative importance of self-organization and natural selection in biological systems themselves.
 In other words, by creating different forms of life-as-it-could-be with different degrees of both these categories, we may shed some light on the credit assignment problem of biology: how much of evolution is a result of natural selection and how much is a result of the self-organizing characteristics of its specific materiality.

 I was able to introduce many of the usual applications of Artificial Life and Bio-Inspired Computing, from bugs and boids, to evolutionary robots, social evolution, and the multi-level complexity of adaptive immunity.
 Each of these applications can be a universe of investigation in itself, so emphasis was instead put on the basic categories of organization and their respective simulation tools referred above.
 In one way or another, all of these applications utilize in different degrees such tools described throughout the course.
 For instance, evolutionary robots may use a genetic algorithm to evolve a (self-organizing) neural network for its control system allowing it to solve some maze.
 To the extent that its control system was evolved and uses self-organizing mechanisms, we can say that such control system was subjected to a memory based selective type of self-organization.
-Naturally, the robot itself (its moving parts and sensors) were not evolved but engineered; the complete evolution of a robot through self-organization and selection represents probably the most ambitious long-term goal of Artificial Life, showing us how far behind we still are from getting there.
+Naturally, the robot itself (its moving parts and sensors) were not evolved but engineered; the complete evolution of a robot through self-organization and selection represents probably the most ambitious long-term goal of, showing us how far behind we still are from getting there.

 Further Readings and References